laravel/docs/configuration.md

 To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas.
 In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file.
 If you wish, you may rename this file to `.env`.
 All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
 You may use the `env` helper to retrieve values from these variables.
 In fact, if you review the Laravel configuration files, you will notice several of the options already using this helper!

-Feel free to modify your environment variables as needed for your own local development server, as well as your production environemnt.
+Feel free to modify your environment variables as needed for your own local development server, as well as your production environment.
 However, your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.

 #### Accessing The Current Application Environment